wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 1. Click the "Free trial" link and go through the verification steps.

-   You get assigned a @onmicrosoft.com domain and individual account.
+   IMPORTANT: You are assigned an <tt>@onmicrosoft.com</strong> domain and individual account.

-1. To view time remaining, see
+1. To view the time remaining within the free period, see

    <a target="_blank" href="https://admin.microsoft.com/adminportal/home?#/subscriptions">
    https://admin.microsoft.com/adminportal/home?#/subscriptions</a>